smoofra/mslex/README.rst

 .. _`Everyone quotes command line arguments the wrong way`: https://blogs.msdn.microsoft.com/twistylittlepassagesallalike/2011/04/23/everyone-quotes-command-line-arguments-the-wrong-way/

+Thanks to Tamás Peregi for recent improvements to the package.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter